-On the surface, AMD CrossFire and Nvidia SLI are one and the same technology except that they work for each companies line of GPUs.
+On the surface, AMD CrossFire and Nvidia SLI are the same technology except that they work for each companies line of GPUs.
 When we scrutinize the specifics, the two techs start to diverge.

 First and foremost, CrossFire is compatible with GPUs from the same architectural generation otherwise the demands are pretty loose.
-Different clock speeds, RAM, manufacturer aren’t an issue.
-SLI, on the other hand, runs a stricter set of prerequisite, including the need for two identical graphics processors (clock speeds can be different to allow for overclocking), not necessarily from the same manufacturer (think MSI, EVGA, etc.) and with an identical RAM configuration.
+Different clock speeds, RAM, the manufacturer aren’t an issue.
+SLI, on the other hand, runs a stricter set of prerequisites, including the need for two identical graphics processors (clock speeds can be different to allow for overclocking), not necessarily from the same manufacturer (think MSI, EVGA, etc.) and with an identical RAM configuration.

 For example, with CrossFire you can pair an AMD Radeon RX 580 with an RX 570 without any issues, while with SLI you’ll need to have two Nvidia GeForce GTX 1080 cards.

 Nvidia is all about ring-fencing the user experience by limiting compatibility to ensure consistency, while AMD offers versatility and degree of options resulting in less uniform user experience.
-In there’s any doubt at this point, combining an Nvidia GPU and an AMD GPU in a multi-GPU setup won’t work regardless of the model, generation, RAM, or whether you hope to use CrossFire or SLI.
+In there’s any doubt at this point, combining an Nvidia GPU and an AMD GPU in a multi-GPU setup won’t work regardless of the model, generation, RAM, or whether you hope to use Crossfire or SLI.

 In the past, both CrossFire and Nvidia required a bridge; AMD Bridge Interconnect and Nvidia SLI Bridge respectively, although since the 200 series onwards CrossFire makes use of the PCIe bus instead of a bridge.
 AMD achieves this through a hardware engine tech called XDMA that open up a direct channel between the GPUs.